 Bed bug bites are usually a result of their feeding habits.
 That’s because bed bugs feed on blood as a source of nutrition.
 Research shows that blood is critical to the survival of these pesky bugs.
 Bed bugs need to feed on blood at least once during each stage of their life cycle.
 Blood is also an essential factor for their egg laying process which explains why these bugs bite people.

 Having a bed bug bite on your skin does not necessarily translate into a serious health complication.
 However, sometimes it can get worse especially if you are allergic to bites.
 In some cases, a bedbug bite can have no effect on you; in other situations, the bite can be itchy and irritating.

-How do you tell if it’s a bed bug bite?
+How do you know if bites are from bed bugs?